 Transliteration:( Fantalaqaa hattaa izaa laqiyaa ghulaaman faqatalahoo qaala aqatalta nafsan zakiy yatam bighairi nafs; laqad ji'ta shai'an nukraa (End Juz 15) )

-164. The name of the one who was handsome and of big built was Jaseewar and was playing with children.
-Hazrat Khizr (On whom be peace) took him behind the wall and severed his neck from the body.
+The boy, handsome and well-built, was named Jaseewar and was seen playing with other children.
+Hazrat Khizr (on whom be peace) took him behind a wall and killed him, severing his neck.

 74. Then they both proceeded till they met a boy, and he (Khidr) killed him.
 Musa said: “Have you killed an innocent person without Nafs Verily, you have committed a thing Nukr!”
 75. He said: “Did I not tell you that you can have no patience with me” 76.
 He said: “If I ask you anything after this, keep me not in your company, you have received an excuse from me.”